isrgannr/flask-todo/README.md

 # flask-todo
 Todo Example for Flask/Python3

-If you are start app, enter this command: python todos.py
+If you are start app, enter this command

+python todos.py